-13. Concerns about a pupil

-13.1 Concerns about a pupil do not include those in immediate danger and so must be handled differently.
+23. Concerns about a pupil

-13.2 If a staff member has any concerns about a pupil, they will raise this with the DSL or, if necessary, refer the case to specialist or early help services.

-13.3 If a referral is made about a child by anyone other than the DSL, the DSL will be informed as soon as possible.

-13.4 The LA will make a decision regarding what action is required within one working day of the referral being made, and will notify the referrer.

-13.5 Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil.

-13.6 If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil.

-13.7 If early help is appropriate, the case will be kept under constant review.
-If the pupil's situation does not improve, a referral will be considered.

-13.8 All concerns, discussions and decisions made, as well as the reasons for those decisions, will be recorded in writing by the DSL and kept securely in a locked cabinet in the Head of School's office and entered into CPOMS.
-13.9 If a pupil is in immediate danger, a referral will be made to Children's Social Care and/or the police straight away.

-13.10 Where there are safeguarding concerns, the school will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views.

-13.11 An inter-agency assessment will be undertaken where a child and their family could benefit from coordinated support from more than one agency.
+- 23.1 Concerns about a pupil do not include those in immediate danger and so must be handled differently. - 23.2 If a staff member has any concerns about a pupil, they will raise this with the DSL or, if necessary, refer the case to specialist or early help services. - 23.3 If a referral is made about a child by anyone other than the DSL, the DSL will be informed as soon as possible. - 23.4 The LA will make a decision regarding what action is required within one working day of the referral being made, and will notify the referrer. - 23.5 Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil. - 23.6 If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil. - 23.7 If early help is appropriate, the case will be kept under constant review.
+If the pupil's situation does not improve, a referral will be considered. - 23.8 All concerns, discussions and decisions made, as well as the reasons for those decisions, will be recorded in writing by the DSL and kept securely in a locked cabinet in the Headteacher's office and entered into CPOMS. - 23.9 If a pupil is in immediate danger, a referral will be made to Children's Social Care and/or the police straight away. - 23.10 Where there are safeguarding concerns, the school will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views. - 23.11 An inter-agency assessment will be undertaken where a child and their family could benefit from coordinated support from more than one agency.
 These assessments will identify what help the child and family require in preventing needs escalating to a point where intervention would be needed.

-14. Concerns about staff members and safeguarding practices
+24. Concerns about staff members and safeguarding practices

-14.1 If a staff member has concerns about another member of staff then this will be raised with the Head of School.

-14.2 If the concern is with regards to the Head of School it will be referred to the Executive Headteacher.
-If the concern is with regards to the Executive Headteacher, this will be referred to the chair of governors.

-14.3 Any concerns regarding the safeguarding practices at Thackley Primary School will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.

-14.4 If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-14.5 Any allegations of abuse made against staff members will be dealt with in accordance with the school's Complaints Policy.
+- 24.1 If a staff member has concerns about another member of staff (including supply staff and volunteers) then this will be raised with the Headteacher. - 24.2 If the concern is with regards to the Headteacher it will be referred to the Chair of Governors. - 24.3 Any concerns regarding the safeguarding practices at Thackley Primary School will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy. - 24.4 If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285). - 24.5 Any allegations of abuse made against staff members, including those that meet the harms test, will be dealt with in accordance with the school's Complaints Policy. - 24.6 [New] For the purpose of this policy, the "harms test" refers to a situation where a person would pose a risk of harm if they continued to work in regular or close contact with pupils in their present position, or in any capacity.

-15. Allegations of abuse against other pupils
+25. Allegations of abuse against other pupils (peer-on-peer abuse)